rayaanxsyed/Credit-Card-Fraud-Detection/README.md

 The goal is to showcase how machine learning models can **analyze obscure numerical patterns** and **predict fraud** without needing access to sensitive user information.

 ---

+## How to Run

+1. Clone this repository.

+2. Download the dataset from https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud as 'creditcard.csv' and drop it into the saved folder.

+3. Install the required libraries: 'pip install matplotlib' as an example.
+Note: it will prompt you to do so when attempting to run the app.

+4. Open terminal and run 'python3 app.py' and use the link.